apache/flink/docs/flinkDev/building.md

 then it is first necessary to build [flink-shaded](https://github.com/apache/flink-shaded) against this version.
 You can find the source for this project in the [Additional Components]({{ site.download_url }}#additional-components) section of the download page.

-Run the following command to build and install `flink-shaded` against your desired Hadoop version:
+Run the following command to build and install `flink-shaded` against your desired Hadoop version (e.g., for version `2.6.5-custom`):

 {% highlight bash %}
 mvn clean install -Dhadoop.version=2.6.5-custom